Information is power!

 “But what are you actually going to DO with all your data once you have collected it all?”

 If the information you’re capturing on your smartphone app or your WiFi-enabled scale or your health-tracking device means you’ll learn something important that you did not know before you gathered all the data – and if this will actually drive behaviour change or medical decision-making – then go for it.

-For example, if you’re an insulin-dependent diabetic, then careful daily monitoring can warn you of sudden blood glucose changes and help in the practical planning of your meals, activities, and what time of day to take your meds.
+For example, if you’re a person living with insulin-dependent diabetes, then careful daily monitoring can warn you of sudden blood glucose changes and help in the practical planning of your meals, activities, and what time of day to take your meds.
 But as internal medicine physician Dr. Jan Gurley likes to remind us: